DataDog/documentation/content/agent/faq/how-to-get-more-logging-from-the-agent.md

 - replace `# log_level: INFO` with `log_level: DEBUG` (make sure to get rid of # to uncomment the line)

-- restart your datadog agent (see [that page](/agent/faq/start-stop-restart-the-datadog-agent) to find the restart command depending on your OS)
+- restart your Datadog Agent (see [that page](/agent/faq/start-stop-restart-the-datadog-agent) to find the restart command depending on your OS)

 - wait a few minutes to generate some logs